This post may contain affiliate links. Please read our disclosure policy.

 Notes

-Potatoes: Use yellow or red potatoes do not need to be peeled.
-If using Russets or baking potatoes, peel them before using.
-Russet potatoes taste great but they are starchy and may not hold their shape as well as waxy potatoes.
+Potatoes: Yellow or red potatoes do not need to be peeled.
+Russets or baking potatoes should be peeled.
+Russet potatoes may not hold their shape as well as waxy potatoes.

 Cheese: Up to 2 cups of shredded cheese can be added to the sauce or between the layers of potatoes.
 Remove the sauce from the heat after boiling, and whisk in the cheese.
 Do not boil the cheese, or it may separate.
 I recommend a bold cheese such as sharp cheddar or gruyere.